WillhKessler/GCMC_RScripts/README.md

        └── US_F_population_over65.tif
    ```
 The ParallelXXXXX_processingtemplate.R contains all organizational information required for `batchtools` to set up and execute your processing jobs; they are fairly standard implementations of `batchtools` workflows with additional user inputs specific to the raster extraction procedure outlined here.
 Next, you will need an R file containing one or more functions you wish to run.
 These functions can be placed directly in the ParallelXXXXX_processingtemplate.R or sourced from an external file.
 In this workflow, the required raster extraction functions are sourced from an external file called `Functions_RasterExtraction.R`.
 Thirdly, depending on whether you are implementing the workflow on a computing cluster with the SLURM job manager, or locally with either multisocket or interactive workflows.
 You may also need an R configuration file, and a `brew` `slurm.tmpl` template.
-# The Workflow:
+# The Workflow Overview:
 The following example explains each file used in the workflow implemented on a computing cluster with the SLURM job manager.
 The process is nearly identical for submitting to a local multi-socket cluster or if run in series on your local machine.
 1. Log into whatever machine you will be using for your computing.
 2. Get your input features and raster data organized as necessary.
-3. Open a terminal and download the appropriate Parallel Processing Template from this repository
+3. Open a terminal and download the appropriate Parallel Processing Template from this repository.

+   a.
+For a UNIX compute cluster with the SLURM job manager, use `ParallelSLURM_processingtemplate.R`

+   b.
+For a multi-core standalone machine use `ParallelSocket_processingtemplate.R`

+   c.
+For a normal desktop or laptop machine, use `ParallelInteractive_processingtemplate.R`

     ```
     wget "https://raw.githubusercontent.com/WillhKessler/GCMC_RScripts/main/ParallelSLURM_processingtemplate.R"